Enjoying Nature When You’re Housebound With Chronic Illness

 If you haven't been on Instagram recently, apart from missing out on a huge, supportive community of chronically ill people sharing their struggles and their victories, you might not know that they now have a "Collections" function where you can save other people's posts!

-Considering the many professional photographers, farmers and travellers posting photos daily on Instagram, there is a huge variety of nature photos just waiting to be explored!
-You can see a little preview of my Scenery Collection above.
+Considering the many professional photographers, farmers, florists and travellers posting photos daily on Instagram, there is a huge variety of nature photos just waiting to be explored!
+You can see a little preview of my Scenery Collection above, click on photos to zoom in.

 I've used this function for all sorts, but I have a few favourite collections: quotes, flowers and scenery.
 I love to just scroll through the absolutely gorgeous photos of mountains, forests, fields of flowers and crystal clear waters.
 All the breathtaking beauty without any of the nasty payback.